History of municipal treatment of drinking water: Disease

 As understanding of the bacteriological nature of disease became clearer in the late 19th century the need to filter and treat water became apparent.
 In Lowell, MA after a typhoid outbreak in 1890 William Thompson Sedgwick applied bacteriological methods to the investigation and was able to establish a link between contaminated water and the disease.
 The United States by this time had begun to introduce filtration into its municipal water supplies as a means of removing sediment form water in the 1870s through 90s.
 The United States also introduced the rapid sand filter which were a derivation of filters used in the paper making industry.
 The rapid filters and the slow sand filters engaged in competition as to which technology was superior.
 By the beginning of the 20th century, an increased knowledge in bacteriology led to improvements in the slow sand filters as well as the design of rapid filters.
 It soon became apparent that slow sand filters could remove typhoid germs.

-Treatment as well as filtration began to be used in the early 20th century.
+Treatment, as well as filtration, began to be used in the early 20th century.
 Water chlorination as a means of treatment began to be used in the late 19th century.
 Bleaching powder was the first material used for chlorination.
 Middelkerke, Belgium, would become the first city to chlorinate its water, in 1902, and Jersey City, New Jersey, became the first in city in the United States to do so, in 1909.
 Filtration alone was coincidentally able to prevent many cases of typhoid, although filtration's primary purpose was reducing turbidity of the water.
 General concern about doping the water with chemicals led to some debate on the merits of chlorination.
 On January 14, 1916, the chlorination equipment in Milwaukee, Wisconsin, ceased functioning for 7 hours.
 In that time the water pumped from Lake Michigan caused 25,000 to 100,000 cases of diarrhea as well as 500 cases of typhoid fever, with 60 deaths.
 By this point the need for treatment was becoming clear.

 Regulation in the United States

-Drinking water regulations were enacted by the US federal government beginning in 1914 regarding the bacteriological quality of drinking water.
-This regulation would later be strengthened as it became apparent in the 1960s that industrial process was contaminating the water.
-Techniques such as aeration, flocculation, and granular activated carbon absorption could combat this and these techniques were known but were not universally utilized in United States water supplies.
-Regulation was passed in the 1974 Safe Drinking water act to address some of these deficiencies.
+The U.S. Environmental Protection Agency (EPA) publishes national drinking water standards, which are mainly enforced by state health agencies.